 It is important to include at least five portions of fruits and vegetables per day.
-Fresh produce has the highest level of nutrients, followed by frozen.
+Fresh produce has the highest level of nutrients, followed by frozen produce.
 You should also include some raw vegetables in the form of a salad.
 Fresh fruit is healthier than fruit juices.

 7. Proteins and Carbohydrates

 Proteins are the building blocks of muscles, tissues, and DNA.
 Carbohydrates are the energy source for our body.
 Include adequate amounts of proteins and starchy carbohydrates in your diet.
-Examples of proteins are legumes, lentils, nuts, seeds, nut butter, meat, chicken, quinoa and soybeans.
+Examples of proteins are legumes, lentils, nuts, seeds, nut butter, meat, chicken, quinoa, and soybeans.
 Examples of starchy carbohydrates are potatoes, rice, pasta and bread.
-An Indian diet during the pregnancy’s 4th month should, therefore, include dals, whole wheat rotis, porridge made from ragi, oats or Dalia, dosas, channa (chickpeas) and rajma (kidney beans).
+An Indian diet during the pregnancy’s fourth month should, therefore, include dal, whole wheat roti, porridge made from ragi, oats or dalia, dosa, chana (chickpeas) and rajma (kidney beans).

-Fourth Month of Pregnancy – What Not to Eat?
+Fourth Month of Pregnancy – What to Avoid?

 There are some foods which may harm the baby if eaten during pregnancy.
-Here is a list of foods to avoid during the 4th month of pregnancy:
+Here is a list of foods to avoid during the fourth month of pregnancy:

-Consuming excessive amounts of black liquorice during pregnancy has been linked to lower IQs in the babies.
+Consuming excessive amounts of black liquorice during pregnancy has been linked to lower IQ in babies.
 Liquorice also contains chemicals that can trigger uterine contractions, causing preterm labour.
 Hence, it is best to avoid foods containing liquorice.

 2. Refined Flour

-Refined flour, known as Maida in India, is difficult to digest and can cause constipation and lead to haemorrhoids post-delivery.
-It also spikes up blood sugar levels as it has a high glycaemic index.
+Refined flour, known as maida in India, is difficult to digest and can cause constipation and even lead to haemorrhoids post-delivery.
+It also spikes up blood sugar levels, as it has a high glycaemic index.
 This can lead to gestational diabetes, which is harmful to both the mother and baby.
 Stick to whole-wheat foods and avoid refined flour.

 3. Ocean Fish

 Ocean fish like white tuna, king mackerel, and swordfish contain high levels of mercury.
-The mercury can cause brain damage in the foetus and has been linked to mental retardation in babies.
+Mercury can cause brain damage in the foetus and has been linked to mental retardation in babies.
 So, avoid ocean fish and stick to freshwater fish like salmon or trout.